Astig-1982/The-Exoplanet-Project/README.md

 ## Wireframes:

 I've built the wireframes for this project using [BALSAMIQ](https://balsamiq.com/).
 I've started creating the basic structure, basically the display of the items (exoplanets) and building on that afterwords.
 I have built wireframes for all multiple devices, which speeded up the process altogether.
+Please note that very few features and design elements may vary slightly or a lot from the original wireframes, as while I was developing I had to either adapt or, due to esthetic reasons, I changed my mind completey in regards to some elements of design.

 Please view my wireframes for this project [here](https://github.com/Astig-1982/The-Exoplanet-Project/tree/master/wireframes).
-You can also see my wireframes on gitpod in the 'wireframes' directory.
+You can also see my wireframes on gitpod in the **wireframes** directory.

 ## Features: